 And, of course, if visiting churches in Rome is your thing, you can essentially throw a stone anywhere in Rome and hit a very impressive one–the city is home to a mind-boggling 900 churches in total!

 We recommend checking out our guide to the best hidden gems in Rome to find many more incredible (and uncrowded) places to explore.

 And, of course, if you’re based in Rome for quite some time, taking one of the best day trips from Rome is a fantastic way to spend a day in Italy!

 The Omnia Card and Roma Pass: Are They Worth It?

-Like most travelers to Rome, we compared the very expensive Omnia Card and not-as-expensive Roma Pass, and ended up buying… neither.
+Like most travelers to Rome, on our first visit to Rome, we compared the very expensive Omnia Card and the not-as-expensive Roma Pass, and ended up buying… neither.